pingcap/docs/tidb-cloud/select-cluster-tier.md

 <!--To be confirmed-->
 TiDB Serverless is a fully managed, multi-tenant TiDB offering.
 It delivers an instant, autoscaling MySQL-compatible database and offers a generous free tier and consumption based billing once free limits are exceeded.

+### Cluster Plan

+At TiDB Serverless, we offer two distinct service plans designed to cater to the diverse needs of our users.
+Whether you're just getting started or scaling to meet the demands of growing applications, our service plans provide the flexibility and power you need.

+#### Free Cluster
+The Free Cluster Plan is ideal for those who are getting started with TiDB Serverless.
+It's designed to provide developers and small teams with the essential features as following:

+- **No Cost**: Absolutely free with no credit card required to start.
+- **Storage**: Comes with 5GiB of initial storage capacity.
+- **Request Units**: Includes 50 million request units for your database operations.
+- **Easy Upgrade**: Seamlessly transition to the Scalable Cluster Plan as your needs grow.

+#### Scalable Cluster

+For applications with increasing workloads that require on-the-fly scalability, the Scalable Cluster Plan offers the agility and performance to keep pace with your business growth with the following features:

+- **Enhanced Capabilities**: Includes all the capabilities of the Free Cluster Plan, plus the ability to handle larger, more demanding workloads, with more advanced security features.
+- **Automatic Scaling**: Automatically adjusts storage and compute resources to efficiently handle varying workload demands.
+- **Predictable Pricing**: While this plan requires a credit card, you pay only for the resources you consume, ensuring cost efficiency as you scale.

 ### Usage quota

-For each organization in TiDB Cloud, you can create a maximum of five TiDB Serverless clusters by default.
-To create more TiDB Serverless clusters, you need to add a credit card and set a [spending limit](/tidb-cloud/tidb-cloud-glossary.md#spending-limit) for the usage.
+For each organization in TiDB Cloud, you can create a maximum of five Free Clusters by default.
+To create more TiDB Serverless clusters, you need to add a credit card and create Scalable Clusters for the usage.

-For the first five TiDB Serverless clusters in your organization, TiDB Cloud provides a free usage quota for each of them as follows:
+For the first five TiDB Serverless clusters in your organization, no matter Free Cluster or Scalable Cluster, TiDB Cloud provides a free usage quota for each of them as follows:

 - Row-based storage: 5 GiB
 - [Request Units (RUs)](/tidb-cloud/tidb-cloud-glossary.md#request-unit): 50 million RUs per month